 There’s no sugar present, which keeps the calorie content of the drink low.

-This time there are six flavors, including Razzle Berry, Carnival Candy, and Sour Apple.
+This time there are eight flavors, including Razzle Berry, Tropical Storm, and Cherry Limeade.
 You can sometimes buy packs that contain a combination of flavors, in case you want to try them all.

 Flavors like this can seem odd and quite artificial.
 The use of sweeteners doesn’t make the drink taste particularly natural either.
 Still, you’ll see the same patterns in most energy drinks.